robang74/redfishos/forum/quick-start-guide.md

 The `microG` project components are not anymore available on `F-Droid`, in particular about [com.google.android.gms](https://f-droid.org/en/packages/com.google.android.gms/) the page reports the error `404 Page Not Found`.

-While the `UnifiedNlp` component [org.microg.nlp](https://f-droid.org/packages/org.microg.nlp/) is still hosted but AFAIK, it does not work anymore and its lack of support for the recent Android versions is not a news.
+While the `UnifiedNlp` component [org.microg.nlp](https://f-droid.org/packages/org.microg.nlp/) is still hosted.
+AFAIK, it does not work anymore, and its lack of support for the recent Android versions is not news.

-Therefore, I will not suggest installing the `microG` components anymore.
-Jump to the next section or proceed at your own privacy risk.

-**-= deprecated =-**

-This is the `microG` repository for `F-Droid`.
-The advantage to import the repository into the `F-Droid` app instead of installing from the original website is to receive notification about future updates:
+Therefore, we need to go with the packages from its official website or import its repository in `F-Droid`.
+The advantage of importing the repository into the `F-Droid` app instead of installing it from the original website is that you will receive notifications about future updates:

 - https://microg.org/download.html

-Install the entire suite (four apps) at the last available version, the preview release if available.
+Install the entire suite (four apps) at the last available version, the preview release, if available.

 1. [microG Services Core](https://f-droid.org/packages/com.google.android.gms/)
 2. [FakeStore](https://f-droid.org/packages/com.android.vending/)